Strobesstrobes

 Is SSRF in the OWASP Top 10?

 Yes.
-SSRF is its own category, A10:2021, in the OWASP Top 10.
-It was promoted to a standalone entry in the 2021 list based on community survey data and its high real-world impact, and it maps to WSTG-INPV-19 in the testing guide.
+SSRF is its own category, A10:2021, in the OWASP Top 10, promoted to a standalone entry in 2021 based on community survey data and its real-world impact.
+It maps to WSTG-INPV-19 in the Web Security Testing Guide.

 Why is the IP 169.254.169.254 important in SSRF?

 That link-local address is the cloud instance metadata service on AWS, GCP, and Azure.
-A successful SSRF to it can return temporary IAM credentials and instance configuration, which is how SSRF often escalates into full cloud-account compromise.
+A successful SSRF to it can return temporary IAM credentials and instance configuration, which is how SSRF escalates into full cloud-account compromise, as in the Capital One breach.

 What is a gopher SSRF payload?